hastexo/hastexo-xblock/README.md

 ## Student Experience

-When students navigate to a section with a `hastexo` unit in it, a new Heat stack will be created (or resumed) for them, even if the student is not looking at the `hastexo` unit itself.
+When students navigate to a unit with a hastexo XBlock in it, a new Heat stack will be created (or resumed) for them.
 The Heat stack will be as defined in the uploaded Heat template.
 It is unique per student and per course run.
 If the same tag appears on a different course, or different run of the same course, the student will get a different stack.

 The stack will suspend if the student does not navigate to the `hastexo` unit in that section within two minutes.
 When the student gets to the `hastexo`